 An international romance is the stuff of modern-day fairy tales, but what happens when it all goes wrong?
-GGI’s Macrui Dostourian advises on what to do when you decide to go your own way and how to deal with your expat divorce
+Signs could be pointing to an international divorce – and that is never easy, GGI’s Macrui Dostourian advises on what to do when you decide to go your own way and how to deal with your divorce when you’re living internationally.

 Dealing with Your International Divorce